 Tiny and dirt cheap, that’s the usual qualities that almost all Meike lenses share.
-Some are good, some are crap.
+Some of these cheap lenses are good, while some are crap.

-This particular $75 lens, however, falls squarely into the “good” category.
+This particular lens, the Meike 25mm F1.8, falls squarely into the “good” category.

 Looking for just a quick summary before jumping in?

 As a lover of compact kits, the Meike 25mm F1.8 was an absolute delight.

 The lens measures only 1.46 inches (3.7cm), making it easily pocketable.
 This is awesome as I absolutely love pocketable setups.

 As for weight, this little lens comes in at about 7.4oz (210g).
 This is certainly lightweight, but actually a bit more hefty than I expected.
 This unexpected weight comes from its shockingly nice build quality.

 Speaking of build quality, the Meike 25mm F1.8 is completely made of metal like most of the company’s other offerings.
 For the price, it’s really nice to have a lens that feels as “nice” as this one.